 Car accidents can cause head injuries as minor as a basic concussion or as serious as a full-on TBI (traumatic brain injury).
 Oftentimes, victims won’t even know they have suffered a head injury until days or even weeks after their accident.
 Head injuries can cause several different types of symptoms, such as speech impairment, sudden behavioral or emotional shifts, motor function issues, or memory loss.
 The settlement amount you receive will largely depend on the severity of your head injury.

-While the majority of neck injuries are more an annoyance than life-threatening, some neck injuries can leave victims debilitating for months on end.
-Serious injuries to the spinal cord, nerves, or the vertebrae in the neck can lead to high-dollar settlements to compensate car crash victims.
-More minor injuries though will certainly be far lower settlements, as you can see below:
+While the majority of neck injuries are more of an annoyance than a life-threatening condition, some can leave victims debilitated for months on end.
+Serious injuries to the spinal cord, nerves, or vertebrae in the neck can lead to high-dollar settlements to compensate car crash victims.
+More minor injuries will likely result in far lower settlements.

 What is the average settlement for whiplash?

 Whiplash is the strain or even tearing of muscles in the neck and shoulders due to the unnatural back-and-forth motion of the head caused by a car accident.
 Whiplash injuries can cause victims pain, discomfort, and a loss of quality of life.

 Most car accident injury cases involving whiplash settle for minor sums of money since the effects only linger for weeks or months.
 More severe whiplash injuries have been known to be compensated up to much higher amounts, but such instances are rare.

 How Much of a Settlement for a Back Injury after a Car Accident?

 Similar to the head and neck, back injuries can either be minor or far more serious, such as a spinal cord injury.
 Minor back injuries like a simple strain or herniated disc will be compensated far less than injuries requiring surgery or causing paralysis.
 A minor back injury claim usually settles for a conservative amount.
 On the other hand, injuries involving the spine typically settle for far larger sums.